Friday 5: What Are Your Best Songs For Driving At Night?

 Happy Friday, MetalSucks reader!
 Welcome to MetalSucks Friday 5, our awesome series that appears every Friday (duh) on MetalSucks (duhh) and involves the quantity of five (duhhh).

 Here’s how it works: A list of best/worst/weirdest/whatever five somethings is posted by one of your beloved MetalSucks contributors or by one of our buds (like you?).
 Then you, our cherished reader, checks it out, has a chuckle, then chimes in with a list of the same.
 No sweat, just whatever springs to mind, k?
 (Just like that movie about those losers working at a Chicago record store!)
 After all, it’s Friday — the day dedicated by the gods to mindless, fun time-wasting.
-Today we’re driving all night, our hands wet on the wheel …
+Today, the guys at vincheckpro.com, a company that offers free VIN checks and free car history reports, choose driving all night songs.
+Our hands wet on the wheel…

 Five Metal Songs For Driving At Night